 The actual bandwidth of the connection may be significantly lower during data transmission.
 The real data transfer rate depends on many factors, such as 802.11n access point settings, the distance between the client and access point, the number of wireless client adapters simultaneously connected to it, etc. The difference between the connection speed that Windows shows and actual data rates are primarily due to the amount of service data, wireless packet loss, and retransmission costs.

-For information on how to check wireless network transmission rates, see the following article Actual connection speed in Wi-Fi technology.
+For information on checking wireless network transmission rates, see the following article Actual connection speed in Wi-Fi technology.

 2. 802.11n standard's benefits work only for 802.11n adapters

-The 802.11n standard uses a variety of technologies, including MIMO, to achieve higher bandwidth.
-Still, these are only effective for clients that support 802.11n specifications.
+The 802.11n standard uses various technologies, including MIMO, to achieve higher bandwidth.
+Still, these are only effective for clients that support 802.11n specifications (for information on this, see the article 'What you need to know about Wi-Fi 4').
 Keep in mind that using an 802.11n wireless access point does not increase the performance of existing 802.11b/g clients.

 3. If possible, do not use outdated Wi-Fi devices on your network